ncatlab/nlab-content/pages/5049.md

 ###### Proof

-To apply the [generalized Steenrod theorem](#GeneralizedSteenrodTheorem) with the notation as stated there, makes the following identifications
+To apply the [generalized Steenrod theorem](#GeneralizedSteenrodTheorem) with the notation as stated there, make the following identifications

 * set $X := Z \times [0,1]$;